Chessfull/LibraryManagementSystem/README.md

 :mag: `Delete` : Delete books and authors that you want with using this button.

-:mag: `Join-Logout` : Register as a user with Join Now and explore user authentication features and claims.
+:mag: `Join-Logout` : Register as a user and explore user authentication features and claims.

 ### :incoming_envelope: Contact Information :incoming_envelope: